J-BarrettPY/CensorSight/README.md

 CensorSight is a collection of Python scripts that leverage computer vision techniques to provide various levels of privacy by censoring or blurring faces in a real-time webcam feed.
 These scripts use the popular computer vision library OpenCV and the dlib library for face detection and facial landmark prediction.

+You MUST download "Face Landmarks" release and place shape_predictor_68_face_landmarks.dat in the same directory!

 ## Table of Contents

 1. [Introduction](#introduction)